IBM/kif/docs/tutorial.md

 > (**Item** [Pizza Hut](http://www.wikidata.org/entity/Q191615))<br/>
 > {'labels': {'en': "Pizza Hut"en}, 'descriptions': {'en': "American restaurant chain and international franchise"@en}}

-The [Search][kif_lib.Search] also provides the methods [`property()`][kif_lib.Search.property] and [`property_descriptor`][kif_lib.Search.property_descriptor] for searching for properties.
+The [Search][kif_lib.Search] API also provides the methods [`property()`][kif_lib.Search.property] and [`property_descriptor()`][kif_lib.Search.property_descriptor] for searching for properties.

 !!! note

     The [`Search`][kif_lib.Search] API provides the async versions [`aitem`][kif_lib.Search.aitem], [`aitem_descriptor`][kif_lib.Search.aitem_descriptor], [`aproperty`][kif_lib.Search.aproperty], and [`aproperty_descriptor`][kif_lib.Search.aproperty_descriptor].
 As in the case of stores, the async versions behave exactly like their sync counterparts but can be awaited within an asyncio event-loop.
 See [Async](guides/async.md) for details.

 KIF comes with built-in plugins to search for entities in the namespaces of Wikidata, DBpedia, and PubChem.
-There is also the general "ddgs" plugin, based on the [DDGS](https://github.com/deedy5/ddgs) library, which can used search in any namespace reachable through the public Internet.
+There is also the general "ddgs" plugin, based on the [DDGS](https://github.com/deedy5/ddgs) library, which can used to search for entities in any namespace reachable through the public Internet.

 !!! note